MITRECND/WhoDat/README.md

 [readme](../master/legacy_whodat/README.md).
 For more information on the Python implementation keep reading...

-## ElasticSearch
+## PreReqs

-**PreReqs to run with ElasticSearch**:
+pyDat is a python 2.7 application that requires the following to run:

 - ElasticSearch installed somewhere (versions 5.2 -> 6.x are supported, up to 6.3.1 tested)
-- python elasticsearch library (pip install elasticsearch -- ensure proper version is installed for your version of ES)
-- python lex yacc library (pip install ply)
+- python packages:
-- below specified prereqs too
+  - requests
+  - unicodecsv
+  - markdown
+  - django
+  - elasticsearch (version must correspond to cluster version)
+  - ply

 ## pyDat